-10.2.1 The generator, the simulation, and the digitization modules team, dedicated CEPC beam parametrization has been established in its official release.
-The Whizard generator is used for the SM processes, including both Higgs signal and all the SM backgrounds.
-Meanwhile, Madgraph [?] and Pythia [?] are used to generate New Physics samples.
+Figure 10.1: The flow chart of the CEPC simulation studies.

+Whizard generator is used to simulate Standard Model processes, including both Higgs boson signal and all its SM background samples.
+Additionally, Madgraph [?] and Pythia [?] generators are used to produce samples from beyond Standard Model physics.